Azure/benchpress/examples/RoleAssignment/RoleAssignment_Example.md

    ```

 1. Deploy the Role Assignment to your subscription:
-  You will need Owner permission or higher
+  You will need Owner permission or higher.

    ```Powershell
     New-AzSubscriptionDeployment -TemplateFile ".\roleAssignment.bicep" `
     -Location "WestUS3"
    ```

-1. When prompted in your terminal, set the `svcPrincipalObjectId` parameter with your service principal's object ID.
+1. When prompted in your terminal, set the `principalId` parameter with your service principal's object ID.

 1. Update `RoleAssignment.Tests.ps1` variables to point to your expected resources: